adharsh-prasad/Robotics-Portfolio/Lunar_Operations_Task_Planning/README.md

   The current implementation features a fully programmatic 3D map generation in MATLAB with modular and interconnected paths.
 The system comprises super-adobe structures (SA) with rail-based paths, main pathways connecting different sections, and junction points for path intersections, all controlled through user-configurable parameters for easy modification.

   <div align="center"> <img src="simulation_plots_and_images/3d_lunar_base.png" width="600"/> <p align="center"> <em>3D schematic of the above 2D lunar base</em> </p> </div>

+**Core Implementation**: The map generation utilizes a structured approach where each component (SuperAdobe chambers, main paths, and connecting segments) is created through specialized functions.
+The system employs meshgrid for surface generation and implements sophisticated lighting for realistic visualization.
+Key features include:
+   - Modular construction using mesh objects for structures and paths
+   - Configurable parameters for dimensions, opacity, and lighting
+   - Automated path coordinate generation with tangent vectors
+   - Hierarchical organization of components
+   - Users can modify the base layout through adjustable parameters
+   - The entire map is also scalable to more intricate complex 3d map

 **Innovative Path Connection Strategy**:
 - Implemented directional connections to minimize branches and optimize path planning:
   - Super-adobe structures (SA) → Main paths (one-way connections)